 At a glance

-- The GDPR requires you to implement appropriate technical and organisational measures to ensure you process personal data securely.
+- The UK GDPR requires you to implement appropriate technical and organisational measures to ensure you process personal data securely.

-- Article 32 of the GDPR includes encryption as an example of an appropriate technical measure, depending on the nature and risks of your processing activities.
+- Article 32 of the UK GDPR includes encryption as an example of an appropriate technical measure, depending on the nature and risks of your processing activities.